iamprecieee/linux-unix-setup/README.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```
-- Restart your to complete the feature installation.
+- Restart your computer to complete the feature installation.
 - Download and install Ubuntu from Microsoft store.
 - Set WSL 2 as Default, open PowerShell and run:
 ```shell